oxylabs/oxylabs-sdk-python/README.md

     password = "password"

     # Initialize the SERP async client with your credentials.
-    c = SerpAsync(username, password)
+    c = SERPAsync(username, password)

     # 'timeout' specifies the maximum time (in seconds) to wait for the scraping job to complete.
-    # It is applicable for both realtime and push-pull integrations.
+    # It is applicable for both Realtime and Push-Pull integrations.
-    # 'poll_interval' is used only in push-pull integrations to set the delay (in seconds)
+    # 'poll_interval' is used only in Push-Pull integrations to set the delay (in seconds)
     # between consecutive status checks of the job.
     tasks = [
         c.scrape_bing_url(